LinogeFly/hide-unwanted-streams-on-twitch/README.md

 For platform specific builds use `gulp build-chrome` and `gulp build-userscript` commands.

 # Version history
+- 1.3.2 Fixed a bug when streams were not hiding on CS:GO pages.
 - 1.3.1 Fixed performance issue that occurred when a lot of channels and games were blocked.
 Blocked items are now sorted alphabetically in Settings window.
 - 1.3.0 Added support for blocking games.
 - 1.2.0 Added Google Chrome Extension platform.